-Sound Check: 80 decibels (extremely loud)
+Sound Check: 80 Decibels (Extremely loud)

 By training, I'm a skeptic.
-Whenever a waiter tells me that "everything is good" on the menu, whenever a chef brags on his resume about having toiled at a temple of haute cuisine, and whenever a restaurant claims to serve only the best ingredients, I hear my journalism teacher's voice in my head.
+Whenever a waiter tells me that "everything is good" on the menu, whenever a chef brags on his résumé about having toiled at a temple of haute cuisine, and whenever a restaurant claims to serve only the best ingredients, I hear my journalism teacher's voice in my head.
 "If your mother tells you she loves you," he coached his students, "check it out."

 From the moment I got word that a Belgian restaurant was opening in the Palisades this spring, I was eager to investigate.
 Yes, I wanted to find out how its waterzooi and french fries compared to the competition.
 But I also wanted to know if Et Voila! lived up to its own hype.
 (Exclamation points, I also learned as a budding reporter, should be used with discretion.)

 Eyes light up when my posse strolls in on a recent weeknight.
 None of us knows anyone on the payroll, but the staff treats us as if we're regulars and appears glad to see us.
 Long and narrow, this location has always been an awkward one, but the transition from Bistro Bernoise to Et Voila! was accompanied by a makeover that lends warmth and style to the digs.
 Place mats and banquettes are a cheery orange; photos of Brussels and framed mirrors perk up soft yellow walls.
 A high, pressed-tin ceiling gives the illusion of more space, and a raised group table in the back is the perfect place to scope out the crowd while remaining partly removed from the scene.
 Chances are, you'll wait if you don't have a reservation.
 The word is out: Et Voila! is a hot ticket in a part of town where the pickings are slim.